OPS-E2E-PPE/VBA-Docs/api/Access.Control.md

 ```

 > [!NOTE]
-> You can use the **Me** keyword to represent a **Form** or **Report** object within code only if you are referring to the form or report from code within the class module.
+> Use the **Me** keyword to represent a **Form** or **Report** object within code only if you are referring to the form or report from code within the class module.
 If you are referring to a form or report from a standard module or a different form's or report's module, you must use the full reference to the form or report.

 Each **Control** object is denoted by a particular intrinsic constant.
 For example, the intrinsic constant **acTextBox** is associated with a text box control, and **acCommandButton** is associated with a command button.
 The constants for the various Microsoft Access controls are set forth in the control's **ControlType** property.